-I’ve always loved good fried chicken, sometimes I’m even pretty happy with bad fried chicken.
-But up until 6 or 8 months ago, I would have laughed at anyone suggesting that I make coconut oil fried chicken.
+I’ve always loved a good fried chicken recipe, sometimes I’m even pretty happy with bad fried chicken.
+But up until my late thirties or early forties, I would have laughed at anyone suggesting that I fry my chicken using coconut oil.
 But look at me now.
 Canola oil is gone.
 So is my old vegetable oil, and Crisco certainly can’t be found in my house anymore.
 So what’s a boy to do?

 Thankfully, with fried chicken, there really aren’t too many moving parts to rethink now that I have moved to a real food based diet.
 The most important three ingredients to rethink are the frying oil, the chicken itself, and the buttermilk marinade, or brine.